dustymabe/summit-2017-container-lab/labs/lab1/chapter1.md

 Now that we see how the docker startup process works, we should make sure we know how to get help when we need it.
 Run the following commands to get familiar with what is included in the docker package as well as what is provided in the man pages.
 Spend some time exploring here.
-When you run `docker info` check out the storage configuration.
-Minishift automatically sets up storage for us by creating an LVM thin pool for use as a device mapper direct docker storage backend.
+The CDK automatically sets up storage for us by creating an LVM thin pool for use as a device mapper direct docker storage backend.